mrd0x/secblog/src/pages/process-injection-fundamentals/index.md

 ![Function-Flow](./function_flow.png)

+### Breakdown
-It starts with user application calling a Windows API function <a href="https://docs.microsoft.com/en-us/windows/win32/api/fileapi/nf-fileapi-createfilea">CreateFile</a> which is available in the kernel32 DLL.
+It starts with the user application calling a Windows API function <a href="https://docs.microsoft.com/en-us/windows/win32/api/fileapi/nf-fileapi-createfilea">CreateFile</a> which is available in the kernel32 DLL.
 Kernel32.dll is a critical DLL that exposes applications to the Windows API and is therefore loaded by most applications.

 Next, kernel32.dll calls the equivelant function to that of CreateFile in the Native API, <a href="https://docs.microsoft.com/en-us/windows/win32/api/winternl/nf-winternl-ntcreatefile">NtCreateFile</a>, which is provided by ntdll.dll.